 Devon is the first person you meet on Pagan.
 Talking to him, you find out that he saved your life when fishing, pulling you from the water in his nets.
-Devon is later arrested for being an accomplice with Bentic, and is thrown in the dungeons beneath the palace.
+Devon is later arrested for being an accomplice of Bentic, and is thrown in the dungeons beneath the palace.
 Once you read Bentic's forbidden research in the same place, you are taken onto the docks to watch Devon's execution.
 However, your verbal swiftness, along with a mistake from Salkind, allows you to tell the world the truth about Mordea.
 Devon, now conscious of his powers, kills Mordea in a battle of Tempestry, and claims his rightful place on the throne of Tenebrae.
 Much later, Devon is once again useful in that he possesses the Tear of the Seas, located in a locked chest in his study to which he has the key.
 He had fished out the rock much earlier, and decided to keep it due to its particularity.
 However, he gladly gives it up to you.

 Mordea is the local tyrant queen before Devon takes her place.
 She has Toran executed at the start, for having openly spoken his opinion about her.
 More of her trouble is seen when Vividos tells you that Mordea took the Necromancers' Ceremonial Dagger with an armed force, and you have to retrieve it.
 While you fetch the dagger from Mordea's room, you must be careful not to step on the carpet or you will wake her up.
 If you ever attack or wake Mordea, she will kill you calling upon her Tempestry powers to make lightning strike you.
 She also has Bentic executed when he discovers the truth about her - that Devon is the rightful Tempest and that she is only the second born.
 When you find this out, you are taken on the docks to watch Devon's execution, and follow him on the block.
 But once you speak the truth, Devon is conscious of his powers, greater than Mordea's, and puts an end to her tyrannical reign.